OfficeDev/Office-Add-in-samples/CONTRIBUTING.md

 1. Create a new branch off the `master` branch for your fork for the contribution.
 1. Include your changes to your branch.
 1. Commit your changes using descriptive commit message * These are used to track changes on the repositories for monthly communications
-1. Create a pull request in your own fork and target `dev` branch.
+1. Create a pull request in your own fork and target `master` branch.
 1. Fill up the provided PR template with the requested details.

 Before you submit your pull request consider the following guidelines: